maccu71/projects/README.md

 - init-containers-usage - a helm package that illustrates the oncept of init-containers in Kubernetes cluster
 - cleaner.yml - kubernetes manifest intended to clean unnecessary resources from kubernetes cluster (use with caution)
 - sonda-readiness-tcp.yml - A Kubernetes manifest showcasing the capabilities of a readinessProbe, a powerful feature ensuring the operational readiness of containers.
-- `rollout-daemonset` - Rolling updates in DaemonSet component in Kubernetes
+- `rollout-daemonset.yml` - Rolling updates in DaemonSet component in Kubernetes
 - `rollout-statefulset.yml` - Diving into StatefulSet update different strategies and its complexities
+- allowing and bloking access by network policies in Kubernetes

 **2) Ansible - examples:**
 - `block` directive in Ansible - usage